denismr/SymmetricPCVT/README.md

 ### C++

 Apparently, std::function is slow-ish.
-There are [alternatives](https://codereview.stackexchange.com/questions/14730/impossibly-fast-delegate-in-c11) that keep the same behavior (although there are comments about corner cases where it way slower than std::function).
+There are [alternatives](https://codereview.stackexchange.com/questions/14730/impossibly-fast-delegate-in-c11) that keep the same behavior (although there are comments about corner cases where it is way slower than std::function).
 Anyway, I preferred to keep this solution to make the code easier to use.

 ### Lua